 Heatran Raid Guide

-Weighing in at 44905 CP, at first glance Heatran seems to pack a more powerful punch than many other raid bosses.
+Weighing in at 44905 CP, Heatran initially seems to pack a more powerful punch than many other raid bosses.
 It has a bit more attack and less defense than the typical legendary raid boss.
-However, it can be taken down with just 2 trainers!
-Of course, 3 or 4 would be much more comfortable, but nonetheless this one will require fewer trainers than other legendaries.
+However, it can be taken down with just two trainers!
+Of course, three or four would be much more comfortable, but nonetheless this one will require fewer trainers than other legendaries.
 The key reason behind this is that Heatran is both Steel and Fire type.
-This not only makes him double weak against Ground, there also happen to be a lot of very powerful Ground Pokemon to work with!
+This not only makes him double weak against Ground, there also happen to be a lot of very powerful Ground Pokémon to work with!

 Preparing for a Raid

-2. If you can, take gym control over to your color before the start of the raid.
-This will give you 2 extra balls to use against Heatran after you complete the raid.
+- If you can, take gym control over to your color before the start of the raid.
+This will give you two extra balls to use against Heatran after you complete the raid.

 Building an Ideal Counter Team

 Heatran is a Fire and Steel type.
 You can absolutely use Water type Pokémon or Fighting type Pokémon to counter either of those types.
 However, it will not be as effective as using Ground.
 Ground double counters Fire and Steel and the perfect team will consist mostly of Ground type attacks.
 Simply put, if a Pokémon uses Earthquake, put it in your lineup!

 However, there are some great options that aren't Ground types, including:

 - Machamp with Counter and Dynamic Punch